catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/windows-cli.rst

   virtual environment
     $ .\ccloud\scripts\activate

-  # Now we install the Python openstack client libraries into our virtual environment
+  # Now we install the Python OpenStack client libraries into our virtual environment
   $ pip install python-openstackclient python-ceilometerclient python-heatclient python-neutronclient python-swiftclient python-octaviaclient python-magnumclient

 Once you have installed the required libraries to work with Catalyst